Erb3/mc-mods/Cactusfix/README.md

 ![Modrinth versions](https://img.shields.io/modrinth/game-versions/Z29y9YGt?style=for-the-badge)
 ![Modrinth Downloads](https://img.shields.io/modrinth/dt/Z29y9YGt?style=for-the-badge)

 Cacti are no longer stronger than lava!
 Cactusfix makes items not get destroyed by cacti.
-It still does damage entities / players, which is intentional.
+It still does damage mobs / players, which is intentional.
 Cactusfix is made for the FabricMC Minecraft modding platform.

+The mod works out of the box, just drag and drop it into your mods' folder.
+This is needed on the serverside too!
+There is a gamerule which can toggle Cactusfix on and off.
+It is called `shouldCactusDamageItems`, and is off by default.
+If you wish to enable cactus despawning items, you can run `/gamerule shouldCactusDamageItems true`.

 ## FAQ